-Chances are your organization is creating and sharing more video content than ever before.
-Companies reported creating more than 51 videos each year increased by 254% in 2020.
+Chances are your organization is creating and sharing more video content than ever before and your video library is growing.
 With that growth comes the need to organize, track, and measure your video investments’ effectiveness, which means the time has come to evaluate an online video platform built for business.

 You understand the importance of video, but it can be tough to decide what solution is right for you and ALL your company’s needs.

-There are some essential factors to keep in mind when it comes to evaluating your options.
+There are some essential factors to keep in mind when evaluating an online video platform.
 And that’s why we’ve built this guide to help you in your research efforts.

-The first step in finding the right online video platform for you is to figure out what your needs are as a company.
+The first step in finding the right online video platform for you is to determine your needs as a company.
 Are you looking to help marketing with video management and data collection?
 Are you searching for a platform that allows your sales team to create personalized videos or network at virtual events?
 Is your corporate communications team looking for a way to modernize their leadership messaging and amplify their employee engagement strategy?

 Whether it’s one or all of the above, by figuring out your use cases, you can then tailor your search to make sure whatever online video platform you use will tick all of the boxes.

 Here are some examples of common use cases for an online video platform: